St Gerard's Church and Monastery: Institute for World Evangelisation

 In 2020 and 2021 ICPE was unable to run its missionary school due to restrictions on international travel following the COVID-19 pandemic.
 At the same time, ICPE was struggling to secure sufficient funds to strengthen the earthquake-prone buildings.
-The last Mass would be celebrated on 23 May 2021.
+The church had to be closed and the last public Mass (113 years after the opening of the church) was celebrated on 23 May 2021.
+After 30 years of occupation, the ICPE Mission decided to sell the buildings when they struggled to raise the $11 to $13 million needed to pay for strengthening.
+The complex was sold on 27 March 2023.